niharshah/goldstandard-reviewer-paper-match/README.md

 ## evaluation_datasets

-Many existing similarity-computation algorithms work with data in a specific format (https://github.com/openreview/openreview-expertise#affinity-scores).
+Many existing similarity-computation algorithms work with data in the OpenReview format (https://github.com/openreview/openreview-expertise#affinity-scores).
 For consistency, all experiments in this project are conducted with data in the OpenReview format.
 The `evaluation_datasets` folder contains all the datasets used in the experiments.
 Specifically, there are two types of datasets we use:

 - *d_20_{x}, x \in {1, 2, ..., 10}*